uclaioes/ucla-wordpress-starterkit/README.md

 ## To Do

-1. Move custom post types to a plugin and to offer set commonly used by academic departments and units at UCLA.
+1. Move custom post types to a plugin
 1. Rest API for custom content types
+1. Move to do list to Github Issues

 ## Issues and suggestions
 - Use Github Issues.